-Prep the pie crust: Arrange a rack in the lower-middle position and heat the oven to 425°F. Roll out the pie crust and transfer it to a 9-inch pie pan.
+Prep the pie crust.
+Arrange a rack to the lower-middle position in the oven and heat to 425°F. Roll out the pie crust and transfer it to a 9 1/2 to 10-inch deep dish pie pan.
 Crimp the edges.
-Chill for 30 minutes while the oven heats.
+Refrigerate for 30 minutes while the oven heats.

-Blind bake the crust: Line the pie crust with parchment or aluminum foil and fill with pie weights or dried beans.
+Blind bake the crust.
+Line the pie crust with parchment paper or aluminum foil.
+Fill with pie weights or dried beans.
 Bake until the edges just start to brown, 12 to 15 minutes.
-Remove the weights and lining, and bake for another 5 minutes.
+Remove the weights and lining, and bake for 5 minutes more.
 Remove from the oven and keep near the stove.

-Prepare the purée: Combine the pumpkin purée, granulated sugar, brown sugar, salt, and spices in the bowl of a food processor fitted with the blade attachment or blender.
+Prepare the purée.
+Place the pumpkin purée, granulated sugar, brown sugar, salt, cinnamon, ginger, nutmeg, cloves or allspice in a food processor fitted with the blade attachment or blender.
 Blend until the brown sugar is completely mixed in and the purée looks glossy.

-Cook the purée mixture: Transfer the puree to a saucepan and set over medium-high heat.
+Cook the purée mixture.
+Transfer the mixture to a large saucepan and place over medium-high heat.
 Stir frequently until you see wisps of steam rising from the purée, then stir continuously until the mixture is very steamy and "plops" when you pause for a second.
 The mixture will also start to smell like spices and cooked pumpkin.
 Cook for no more than 5 minutes.

-Whisk in the milk and eggs: Remove the pan from the heat.
+Whisk in the milk and eggs.
+Remove the pan from the heat.
 Whisk in the milk and cream.
 To warm the eggs and ensure that they don't cook when you add them to the pumpkin mixture, whisk them together in a separate bowl, then whisk in a few spoonfuls of the warm pumpkin mixture.
-Slowly whisk the eggs into the saucepan with the pumpkin mixture.
+Slowly whisk the eggs into the saucepan with the pumpkin mixture until smooth.
 Whisk in the vanilla.

-Bake the pie: Carefully transfer the baking sheet with the pie to the oven and immediately turn down the heat to 375°F. Bake for 50 to 60 minutes — until the pie is puffed in the middle, but still jiggles when you gently shake the pan.
+Bake the pie.
+Carefully transfer the baking sheet with the pie to the oven and immediately turn down the heat to 375°F. Bake until the pie is puffed in the middle but still jiggles when you gently shake the pan, 50 to 60 minutes.
 You'll also see small cracks form in the outer part of the pie and some bubbling around the edge.
-Check the pie every 15 minutes or so and cover the crust with a ring of foil when it becomes deep brown.
+Check the pie every 15 minutes or so and cover the crust with a ring of aluminum foil if it becomes deep brown.

-Cool the pie: Let the pie cool before serving — it will continue to set as it cools.
+Cool the pie.
+Let the pie cool to room temperature before serving — it will continue to set as it cools.